ronihcohen/Apple-Health-Workouts-Analyzer/README.md

 ## 🚀 Overview

 This small toolset reads Apple Health CSV exports and extracts running workouts with their associated metrics.
+It is designed to work with the CSV output produced by jameno/Simple-Apple-Health-XML-to-CSV (https://github.com/jameno/Simple-Apple-Health-XML-to-CSV).
 It handles cases where metrics are split across multiple rows (interval overlap), where some metrics are stored in nonstandard columns, and prefers exact matches when available to avoid double-counting.

 ## ✨ Features